valora-inc/hooks/README.md

 Check out the [Valora Hooks documentation](https://docs.staging.valora.xyz/hooks/overview) for more information.

-Currently, this repository contains position pricing hooks.
+Currently, this repository contains position pricing and shortcut hooks.

+> **Warning**
-> :warning: It is an experimental feature and is not fully supported yet.
+> It is an experimental feature and is not fully supported yet.

 ## Developing Hooks